PearsonEducation/StatsPoller/readme.md

 	* SQL Server
 * Advanced/flexible configuration capabilities
 	* Most metric collectors that collect metrics from external services (Mongo, MySQL, Java JMX, etc) can be configured to collect from an infinite number of external services.
-	* StatsPoller can be configured to monitor dozens of JVMs (via JMX), or hundreds of MySQL servers
+	* A single deployment of StatsPoller can be configured to monitor many of JVMs (via JMX), MySQL servers, etc

 <br>